New railway station

 The curved centre of the station will be multi-layered, enabling easy transfer for passengers from one system to another.
 The station will also include an underground passage to enable easy access to the metro station.
 An urban park will be developed above the passage.

 Security was a key factor considered during the station design.
-The station had to be designed to ensure safety of the passengers and staff since terrorism is a major concern in the region.
+The station had to be designed to ensure the safety of the passengers and staff since terrorism is a major concern in the region.

 Facilities at Astana rail station